leojgrant/NeuralNetwork/README.md

 *** NOTE: This is not a finished product and is very much in the development stages.
 Much refactoring and further development is still required for the Console App (especially /Experiments and /NeuralNetworkCreationPlans)
 You can find some planned future improvements / bugs noted in the /Notes folder in each project.
+Examples include the removal of the 'GenericActions', to be replaced with multiple classes respecting the Single Responsibility Principle.

 In order to run an Experiment, e.g. Experiment_FA_1, you must set the Console App as the startup project.
 You should also set your download path for any downloads involved in the experiment, within the config.json file: